ABM that works: Get ROI in 6 weeks

 Week 5: Program workshop

-- Creating a tactical execution plan with the 4D framework
+• Creating a tactical execution plan (using your 4D framework)

 Week 6: Finalization and launch prep

-Present the completed ABM program and plan next steps:
+The final stage focuses on presenting the completed ABM program and planning next steps:

-This final step ensures everyone understands the program, their role in it, and how success will be measured.
-It creates accountability and sets the stage for continuous improvement.
+Ensure that everyone understands the program, their role in it, and how success will be measured.
+This creates accountability and sets the stage for continuous improvement.

 The account progression model is the strategic framework that guides accounts from first touch to closed deal.
 For net new logo acquisition, it typically includes:

-- Marketing qualified account: They understand you’re a viable solution
+4. Marketing qualified account (MQA): They understand you’re a viable solution

-- Sales qualified account: They have budget, and timing is right
+5. Sales qualified account (SQA): They have budget, and timing is right

 Each stage has clear exit criteria.
 For example, to move from initial to meaningful engagement, an account must demonstrate they’re seeking solutions through actions like downloading comparison guides or attending solution-focused webinars.

-- Pipeline acceleration: Using pipeline stages as your progression model
+• Pipeline acceleration: Using sales stages as progression markers

 The 4D framework: Your tactical playbook structure